Your Key To

 The capabilities in place (assets, people, resources) that enable it to deliver the brand’s value proposition and communicate the positioning?

-Are the activities aligned from a brand and channel perspective?
+- Platform Engagement.
+Are the activities aligned with a brand and channel perspective?

-What key performance indicators have been agreed to evaluate the effectiveness and efficiencies of the activities?
+- Performance Evaluators.
+What have key performance indicators been agreed to evaluate the effectiveness and efficiencies of the activities?